12 Best Things to Do in Copenhagen Denmark

 9. Check Out Copenhagen’s Street Food Scene on Papirøen

-Though the restaurants are incredible experiences in the city, Copenhagen’s Papirøen, or “Paper Island” is an adventure in and of itself.
-This island across from the Danish Opera House formerly stored the paper from all the Danish Press Association.
-Now, this island contains an enormous indoor structure filled to the brim with food carts and eclectic street-food.
-A short walk from the Old City, the sheer variety of dishes available breaches insanity.
-We took an hour just walking around taking in the sights and smells of the food carts.
-The bars at the front of the complex equally tempted us to enjoy a happy-hour before venturing for dinner.
-We decided to opt for a smorgasbord of options, sampling small plates from Japanese, Indian and Mexican roots.
-Taking a stroll along the waterfront of Papirøen exposes a great view of the Opera House and Nyhavn from across the water.
+We spent an hour walking around, taking in the sights and smells of the food carts.
+The bars at the front of the complex tempted us with happy-hour specials before dinner.
+We opted for a smorgasbord of options, sampling small plates from Japanese, Indian, and Mexican roots.
+Taking a stroll along the waterfront of Papirøen also gave us a great view of the Opera House and Nyhavn from across the water, a gorgeous spot to catch the sunset.pera House and Nyhavn from across the water.
 It’s a gorgeous spot to catch the sunset, and adds to the romantic zest of city.

 10. Get the Best View of Copenhagen from the Oldest Observatory in Europe